You’ve heard it one too many times: “Stop being selfish!” You know you’re capable of being considerate.

 Build a new habit of mindfulness meditation and cultivate a readiness to center yourself when things get messy.
 Download a meditation or mindfulness app to help you get started cultivating this habit and making it part of your daily routine.

-Every morning should start with at least a few minutes of mindful meditation.
-It’s a new day, and being aware of the present moment helps you live it consciously, so you can make better decisions and mindfully enjoy the things you’ve come to take for granted.
+Every morning should start with at least a few minutes of meditation.
+It’s a new day, and being aware of the present moment helps you live it consciously, so you can make better decisions and mindfully communicate with loved ones.

 Obsessing over the past or worrying about the future makes it harder not to act selfishly toward others.
 If you’re not in the present, other people aren’t present for you, either.